-Fiscal Year 2022
+Fiscal Year 2023

-In May 2022, the board adopted a director compensation policy with respect to compensation payable to our non-employee directors for 2022.
-The 2022 director compensation policy was adopted by the board in the form, and with the terms, recommended by the compensation committee.
-In making its recommendations, the compensation committee engaged Radford, which is part of the Rewards Solutions practice at Aon plc and is the compensation committee's independent outside compensation consultant, to assist the compensation committee to, among other things, perform an independent director compensation review.
+In July 2023, the board adopted a director compensation policy with respect to compensation payable to our non-employee directors for 2023.
+The 2023 director compensation policy was adopted by the board in the form, and with the terms, recommended by the compensation committee.
+In making its recommendations, the compensation committee engaged Aon Consulting, Inc. ("Aon") as the compensation committee's independent outside compensation consultant, to assist the compensation committee to, among other things, perform an independent director compensation review.

-Under the 2022 director compensation policy, each non-employee director was generally eligible to receive compensation for board and committee service consisting of annual cash retainers and stock options covering Class A common stock.
-For 2022, each of our non-employee directors was entitled to annual retainers (subject to proration for actual days served in 2022) per the following schedule:
+Under the 2023 director compensation policy, each non-employee director was generally eligible to receive compensation for board and committee service consisting of annual cash retainers and stock options covering Class A common stock.
+For 2023, each of our non-employee directors was entitled to annual retainers (subject to proration for actual days served in 2023) per the following schedule: